-The apportionment of GFA for common areas such as corridors, lift lobbies and staircases in mixed-use developments will be revised with effect from 5 October 2015.
-The new rules will apply to all new erection, major and minor additions & alterations and amendment development applications submitted on or after 5 October 2015.
+The apportionment of GFA for common areas such as corridors, lift lobbies and staircases in mixed-use developments has been revised with effect from 5 October 2015.
+The new rules apply to all new erection, major and minor additions & alterations and amendment development applications submitted on or after 5 October 2015.

-The revised GFA apportionment rules will be based on the following principles:
+The revised GFA apportionment rules are based on the following principles: